SAP-samples/abap-cheat-sheets/26_ABAP_Dictionary.md

 ## Executable Example

 > **💡 Note**<br>
 > - The executable example uses both the created repository objects as described in this cheat sheet and some repository objects of the ABAP cheat sheet repository.
-The example explores and uses code snippets of this cheat sheets, emphasizing the use of global types in ABAP programs.
+The example explores and uses code snippets of this cheat sheet, emphasizing the use of global types in ABAP programs.
 > - [Disclaimer](./README.md#%EF%B8%8F-disclaimer)

-Expand the following collapsible section to view the code of an example.
+Expand the following collapsible section for example code.
 To try it out, create a demo class named `zcl_some_class` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 <details>
-  <summary>Expand to view the code</summary>
+  <summary>🟢 Click to expand for example code</summary>
   <!-- -->